ChrisNeedham200/loadimpact-docs/jekyll/_v4/core-concepts/performance-alerts-smart-results.md

 {% endhighlight %}
 ![Too Many URLs - Dynamic URLs]({{ site.baseurl }}/assets/img/v4/result-analysis/smart-results/insights-no-url-grouping.png)

-But you can group these all together in our result analysis using the <b>name tag</b>, making it easier for you to interpret the data.
+But you can group all these URL metrics together in our result analysis using the <b>name tag</b>, making it easier for you to interpret the data.

 {% highlight js linenos %}
 for (var id = 1; id <= 600; id++) {